Frequently Asked Questions (FAQs)

 Are stained glass pieces safe to handle?

 Finished stained glass pieces contain products with lead, so it is best not to handle them more than necessary.
-Lead is only dangerous when ingested, so holding or touching stained glass pieces is not harmful.
 After handling, just wash your hands with soap and water prior to touching your mouth or any food/drink.
 It’s also best to keep your stained glass piece out of the reach of small children.